Satara Rest Camp is the Kruger National Park's third biggest rest camp, providing a range of Kruger National Park accommodation.

 There are 100 sites with power points available for camping and caravans.
 A range of bungalows with 2 or 3 bed units with kitchens or communal kitchen options.
 Wheelchair-friendly accommodation is available.

-Guests can also stay in the guest cottages with well equipped kitchens.
+Guests can also stay in the guest cottages which include 5-bed or 6-bed units with well-equipped kitchens.
 Alternatively, stay in the Stanley, Wells or Frankel guest houses.
 Satara Rest Camp, Kruger National Park in South Africa also boasts a grocery store that is well stocked for the self-caterers.
 There is also a TV lounge at this camp.

-For this reason the camp is often referred to as the 'cat camp'.
-Large Cats are frequently spotted in the Muzadzeni area, where a large and successful Lion pride operates, or along the 5100 route that runs east from Satara Camp, hugging the bank of the N'wanetsi stream.
+For this reason Satara Rest Camp is often referred to as the 'cat camp'.
+Large cats are frequently spotted in the Muzadzeni area, where a large and successful Lion pride operates, or along the 5100 route that runs east from Satara Camp, hugging the bank of the N'wanetsi stream.

 In the late 1800s, before the Kruger was proclaimed a national park, the burgers of the newly proclaimed Transvaal Republic carved up the region for human settlement.
 One of the surveyors sent to divide the region was an unnamed Indian who marked present-day Satara on his map with the Hindi word 'satra' meaning 17.